How to buy the best sound bar

 A great sound bar will take your home entertainment to the next level, giving you exciting bass and audio clarity that means you won’t ever miss a word of dialogue.

 - How much are you willing to spend on a sound bar?
-Find the best model within your budget by reading our or our guide to the best cheap sound bars
+If your budget is limited, our guide to the is a good starting point.

 - Where will the sound bar go?
 Can it sit comfortably in front on your TV?
 Does it need to be wall-mounted?